-1. Base Yourself in Close Proximity to the Starting Point for Canyoneering Kawasan Falls
+1. Base Yourself in Close Proximity to the Starting Point for Canyoneering to Kawasan Falls

-You can negotiate transportation with a reputable tour company like Kawasan Canyoneering or Cyan Adventures.
-Or you can do this the budget-travel way and take the bus (~15-20PHP) and pay for entrance / a local guide when you arrive (~1000PHP fee).
-If you’re going the DIY route and skipping the guide, the entrance fee will be 40PHP.
+Or you can do it the budget-travel way and take the bus (~15-20PHP) and pay for the entrance / a local guide when you arrive (~1000PHP).

-Note — dollar to PHP conversion is about $1 to 50 PHP.
+Note that the dollar to PHP conversion is about $1 to 50 PHP.